 As your business grows, you will find out that there are endless legal and other business problems that will arise.
 The more successful you are, the more of a target you are.
 Be mindful to take appropriate steps to stay ahead of the legal pitfalls that may damage or even sink your business.

 About the Author

-Wesley Henderson is an attorney with Henderson & Henderson.
-His practice focuses on helping businesses navigate their legal environment, including using intellectual property tools as an advantage to protect their assets.
-Wesley can be reached by email at email@example.com or by phone at 843-212-3188.
+Wesley Henderson is a business attorney with Henderson & Henderson.
+His Charleston, SC law firm focuses on helping businesses navigate their legal environment, including using intellectual property tools as an advantage to protect their assets.
+Wesley can be reached by email or by phone at 843-212-3188.